digiltd/oh-rtd-test/MAX!Cube-Binding.md

 ## Item Configuration

-In order to bind an generic item to the device, you need to provide MAX!Cube configuration settings in your item file (in the folder configurations/items) containing at least the serial number of the device.
+In order to bind an generic item to the device, you need to provide MAX!Cube configuration settings in your item file (in the folder configurations/items) containing at least the serial number of the device you wish to control (not the serial of the cube).

+**How to get the serial number**: you can use the original MAX! software: edit the room, click on structure,  rename devices.
+There you'll see the names and serials.

 The syntax of the binding configuration strings accepted is the following:

     maxcube="<serialNumber>"